-Progress in clinical practice and personalizing treatment
+Progress in clinical practice and personalizing treatment requires clinical trials

-By JULIA WHITE, MD, director of Breast Radiation Oncology and vice chair for Clinical Research, Department of Radiation Oncology, The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute; chair of the Radiation Therapy Oncology Group (RTOG) Breast Cancer Committee
+BY JULIA WHITE, MD, director of Breast Radiation Oncology and vice chair for Clinical Research, Department of Radiation Oncology, The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute; chair of the Radiation Therapy Oncology Group (RTOG) Breast Cancer Committee

 By 2003, gene expression and profile studies were showing that breast cancer – previously regarded as a single disease – had four or five subtypes.
 In April 2012, the journal Nature published a study based on genome and transcriptome profiles from nearly 2,000 women that identified 10 breast-cancer subtypes.

 As our understanding of breast cancer evolves, it’s critical that the practice of radiation oncology, a principal treatment modality for breast cancer, keep pace.
 We accomplish this, of course, through research.
 Our ultimate goal is to improve clinical practice so that we can better provide the right treatment for each woman’s particular form of the disease.
 Changing the practice of medicine requires sufficient evidence, which is generally defined as the outcomes from at least two phase III randomized clinical trials.

 But how do we determine which clinical trials to initiate?
 In radiation oncology, that typically happens in two ways.
 They can develop from intriguing preclinical and early-phase clinical studies that bubble up from single institutions, or they can arise when we bring together the best thinkers in radiation oncology to identify problems emerging from daily practice, and then design early-phase trials that begin to address them.
 I’m involved in two Radiation Therapy for ongoing trials that exemplify both approaches.